Cog-Creators/Red-GitHubBot/README.md

 - Verify titles of PRs targetting the maintenance branch The bot adds a check run to the PR to indicate whether the PR contains a `[3.x]` prefix, and also leaves a small note in there if the title does not contain the original PR number.
+- Check for Blocked labels
+    The bot reports the Blocked status for all PRs based on the PR's labels to avoid accidental merges of PRs that should not yet be merged.

 Doesn't seem like much?
 Don't worry, we're still working on more!